all4you/redant/README.md

 If you get  "Welcome to redant!" which means the server is started successfully.

-There are four default Routers included in `redant-example` module:
+There are several default Routers included in `redant-example` module:

 | Method Type       | URL                          | Response Type                 |
 | ----------------- | ---------------------------- | ----------------------------- |